oracle/vagrant-projects/Ocr-Yum-Mirror/README.md

 ## Further information

-The vagrant box contains two custom scripts to possibly resync the Yum as well as the OCR (Oracle Container Registry) mirrors.
+The vagrant box contains two custom scripts to possibly resync the Oracle Linux Yum Channels as well as the Oracle Container Registry (OCR) mirrors.
 Those commands could be edited to add further yum-channels to be mirrored or customize the synchronization process.
 Examples: